Skip to content

 FieldRequiredTypeDescriptionExample

-regex_patternTrueSTRINGRegular expression pattern used to find matches.
-Supports Python regex syntax, including inline flags like (?i) for case-insensitive matching.\b\w{5}\b
+regex_patternTrueSTRINGRegular expression pattern to find matches.
+Uses Python regex syntax.
+You can use inline flags like (?i) for case-insensitive matches.\b[a-zA-Z]{6}\b

 Outputs